Oral dextrose gel for prevention of low blood glucose levels in newborn babies

 Selection criteria:

 We included randomised controlled trials (RCTs) and quasi-RCTs comparing oral dextrose gel versus placebo, no intervention, or other therapies for the prevention of neonatal hypoglycaemia.
+We included newborn infants at risk of hypoglycaemia, including infants of mothers with diabetes (all types), high or low birthweight, and born preterm (< 37 weeks), age from birth to 24 hours, who had not yet been diagnosed with hypoglycaemia.

 Data collection and analysis:

-Two review authors independently extracted data and assessed risk of bias.
+Two review authors independently extracted data and assessed the risk of bias.
 We contacted investigators to obtain additional information.
 We used fixed-effect meta-analyses.
 We used the GRADE approach to assess the certainty of evidence.

 Main results:

 We included two studies conducted in high-income countries comparing oral dextrose gel versus placebo in 2548 infants at risk of neonatal hypoglycaemia.
-Of these, one study was included in the previous version of this review.
-We judged these two studies to be at low risk of bias, and that the evidence for most outcomes was of moderate certainty.
+Both of these studies were included in the previous version of this review, but new follow-up data were available for both.
+We judged these two studies to be at low risk of bias in 13/14 domains, and that the evidence for most outcomes was of moderate certainty.

-Meta-analysis of the two studies showed that oral dextrose gel reduces the risk of hypoglycaemia (risk ratio (RR) 0.87, 95% confidence interval (CI) 0.79 to 0.95; risk difference (RD) -0.06, 95% CI -0.10 to -0.02; 2548 infants; high certainty evidence).
-One study reported that oral dextrose gel probably reduces the risk of major neurological disability at two years' corrected age (RR 0.21, 95% CI 0.05 to 0.78; RD -0.05, 95% CI -0.09 to 0.00; 360 infants; moderate certainty evidence).
+Meta-analysis of the two studies showed that oral dextrose gel reduces the risk of hypoglycaemia (risk ratio (RR) 0.87, 95% confidence interval (CI) 0.79 to 0.95; risk difference (RD) -0.06, 95% CI -0.10 to -0.02; 2548 infants; high-certainty evidence).
+Evidence from two studies showed that there may be little to no difference in the risk of major neurological disability at two years of age after oral dextrose gel (RR 1.00, 95% CI 0.59 to 1.68; 1554 children; low-certainty evidence).

 No data were available on exclusive breastfeeding after discharge.